auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-logout.md

 ---
 # Logout

 [Logout](/logout) is the act of terminating an authenticated session when it's no longer needed, thus minimizing the likelihood that unauthorized parties can "take over" the session.
 This is typically achieved by provisioning a logout option on the user interface you provide to your users.
-Multiple types of sessions can be created when a user logs in (e.g., local application sessions, Auth0 session, third-party Identity Provider sessions), and you will need to determine which of these sessions need to be terminated when the user clicks **Logout**.
+Multiple types of sessions can be created when a user logs in (e.g., local application sessions, Auth0 session, third-party Identity Provider sessions), and you will need to determine which of these sessions need to be terminated when the user clicks any **Logout** option.

-## Design considerations

 When configuring logout behavior, you'll need to consider: